droveda/oauth2-openidconnect-course/NOTES03.md

   * Many on the internet
   * OAuth Endpoints

-A Resource Owner should never send the password to the Third Party (untrusted) Application
+A Resource Owner should never send the password to the Third Party (untrusted) Applications

 ### Oauth 2.0 - Client Registration